Dreaker75/re-emerald/FUTURE_PLANS.md

  - Add a prize for beating the Cycling Road record the first time, and a lesser prize for every time it's beaten afterwards
  - Add trainers and other things to Seafloor Cavern post-game, kind of like Mt.
 Chimney after the Team Aqua vs Team Magma face off
  - Display the Pokemon's EVs, IVs and Friendship in the status screen
+ - Add the stat-reducing berries to a shop in the Flower Shop after beating the game
  - Improve berry planting by making the berry yields 2-5 berries (depending on type) minimum, with more being given when watered during growth.
 Also make the fully grown berry plants remain harvestable until they're claimed
  - Add ability to change the Pokemon's PokeBall (old PokeBall is lost)
  - Remove the beeps when Pokemon is low on HP